jdeluyck/kcoreorg-website/_posts/2007/2007-03-21-destructive-critters.md

   - stairs
 format: gallery
 ---
 Those cavies are damn destructive creatures!
-We installed a wooden stairs made of balsa for them, basically they trashed it completely&#8230; So I went out and got a new piece of balsa, cut it to size and installed it (leaving the old one for chewing):
+We installed a wooden stairs made of balsa for them, basically they trashed it completely...
+So I went out and got a new piece of balsa, cut it to size and installed it (leaving the old one for chewing):

 Before: